Executive Vice President

-Andrew currently serves as a board member on the Agricultural Foundation for Agriculture, the Arkansas Ag Hall of Fame, the University of Arkansas’s Agriculture Development Council, and the USDA Natural Resources Conservation Service State Technical Committee.
+Andrew currently serves as a board member on the Agricultural Foundation for Agriculture, the Arkansas Ag Hall of Fame, the University of Arkansas’s Agriculture Development Council, Arkansas Soil Test Review Board, Arkansas Hunger Relief Alliance, and the USDA Natural Resources Conservation Service State Technical Committee.
 He also serves as a policy advisor to the American Cotton Producers arm of the National Cotton Council and as an advisor to the Arkansas Agricultural Workers Compensation Self Insurance Fund’s board of directors.

-West Higginbothom was elected by the Agricultural Council of Arkansas Board of Directors to serve as President of the organization for a two-year term that began January 1, 2017.
-He succeeds Rick Bransford of Lonoke who completed his term as president.
+Matt Hyneman was elected by the Agricultural Council of Arkansas Board of Directors to serve as President of the organization for a two-year term that began January 1, 2019.
+He succeeds West Higginbothom of Marianna who completed his term as president.